a-kov/ICO-tracking-cycle-for-Radar/README.md

 * Update chaingear (a system is then removed to "Ongoing" ICOs)

 Group 2
-* Update chaingear (automatically removes the system to "Ongoing" ICOs)
+* Update chaingear with new data (automatically removes the system to "Ongoing" ICOs)

 #### Stage 4.
 ICO closes